Foods for body and mind: new research

 “Eating a handful of nuts each day is a simple strategy that improves cognitive performance for older adults, among many other health benefits,” says study lead Dr Sze-Yen Tan.

 A single serving of nuts is equivalent to around 20 almonds, 15 cashews, 10 Brazil nuts or 10 walnuts.
 And in great news for those who love a nutty spread, Dr Tan says peanut butter and other nut butters should also work as a brain-booster.

 “We included all tree and ground nuts, in whole and butter forms,” he says.
 “Because all nuts have similar nutrient profiles, the findings are likely applicable across all forms.”

 More juicy findings for fruit

-The researchers didn’t find the same beneficial effects from fruit juice, which tends to be much higher in sugar and lower in fibre.
-So stick with fresh, or if you really must drink your fruit and it helps up your intake, blend whole fruit in a smoothie to get the full benefits.
+The researchers didn’t find the same beneficial effects from fruit juice.
+This tends to be much higher in sugar and lower in fibre.
+So stick with fresh.
+Or if you really must drink your fruit, always juice whole fruit to get the full benefits.